 Doughnuts have come a long way since their glazed heyday that even Homer Simpson couldn’t keep up with London’s trendy hole hideouts and the croissant-cum-doughnut crossover that’s taken over the city.

 Instead of nipping off to your local supermarket to grab a bag of their cheap stale creations, head to one of London’s best doughnut shops to satisfy your sugarcoated cravings.
-Here are nine of our favourites:
+Here are eight of our favourites:

 Whether you’re feeling like a classic Homer Simpson favourite glazed doughnut or want to gorge out on something as indulgent as their Liam Hemsworthy, a combination of red velvet vegan doughnut topped with cookies and cream frosting, cookie pieces and chocolate drizzle, Doughnut Time is sure going to satisfy any sugar cravings you’re wrestling with.